 If the handle is invalid or there is no

 figure with handle h, this function does nothing.

 Suspend the execution of the current program until a condition is satisfied on the graphics handle h.

 While the program is suspended graphics events are still processed normally,

 allowing callbacks to modify the state of graphics objects.
 This function

 is reentrant and can be called from a callback, while another

 call is pending at the top-level.

 In the first form, program execution is suspended until the graphics object h is destroyed.
-If the graphics handle is invalid, the function returns immediately.
+If the graphics handle is invalid or if h is the root graphics handle and no property prop was provided, the function returns immediately.